Ejhfast/TypedJS/Readme.markdown

 ## TypedJS

-Automatic JavaScript testing.
+Automatic JavaScript testing / fake type-checking.
 Requires jQuery.
 In need of some refactoring.

 ### Usage